ZucchiniZe/seedbox-mover/README.md

 - search through rtorrent and find files that are elliegible for moving to google drive and then remove them from the client
 - ellegibility criteriea:
-  - older than one month
+  - [x] has been finished for more than 30 days
-  - is a movie on radarr
+  - [ ] exists as a movie on radarr but was previously deleted in rtorrent
-  - is on a specific tracker (torrentleech)
+  - [ ] limit to a specific tracker (torrentleech)